Azure/confidential-computing-cvm-guest-attestation/azure-protected-vm-secrets/README.md

 ## Project Structure

-The `SecretsProvisioningLibrary` project is organized into several directories and files.
+The Azure Protected VM Secrets project is organized into several directories and files.
 Here is an overview of the key components:

-- **src/SecretsProvisioningLibrary**: Contains the main library source code.
+- **azure-protected-vm-secrets**: Contains the main library source code.
   - **CMakeLists.txt**: CMake configuration file for building the library.
   - **SecretsProvisioningLibrary.vcxproj**: Visual Studio project file for building the library on Windows.
   - **Linux**: Contains Linux-specific implementations.